eatonphil/mariadb/storage/memem/README.md

-# memem in-memory storage engine for MySQL/MariaDB
+# memem: in-memory storage engine for MySQL/MariaDB

 This is a minimal storage engine for my own education.
 It stores data in memory.
 It is completely not thread-safe, since I didn't have time